 On your way out grab some samosas and a bag of mint chutney and head down to the pier to watch the city of Hong Kong come alive while you munch on delicious pockets of pastry.

 Good Hope Noodle ($)

 Me & Congee.
-I know...I know.
+Congee & I. I know...I know.
 Some days I just crave this comforting bowl of silky excellence.
-Good Hope is as good a place as any to snort down a bowl while the rude servers plod along in clouds of routine.
+Spoons dipped in opaque ponds, rising with seeping rice porridge and pieces of ginger, meat and scallion trapped in utensils.
+Good Hope is as decent a place as any to snort down a bowl while the rude servers plod along in clouds of routine.

 Mak's Noodles ($)

 300 meters from my airbnb "apartment" in Jordan, It may look plain, but the devil is in the details.
 Those shrimp wontons are plump, perfectly cooked and delicious.
 The broth is rather flavoursome for being so "thin-looking".
 Decent noodles, tender meat, crunchy vegetables and not much else makes up a perfectly respectable way to spend an evening in Hong Kong.

 There is always a crowd, which is proof that these cats know what they are doing.

 Situated in the "trendy" area of Tai Kok Tsui, full of small bars and wine rooms, Daimaru does great bowls of Shoyu Ramen (and other variations).
 Within 5 minutes of opening they were already packed, so be prepared to wait.